Last updated on September 4, 2017 | Follow @deanyeong on Twitter

-And I bet the second most common goal of many is to improve their health or to lose fat.
-In fact, these are simple goals to describe but difficult feats to pull off for many.
+For most people, the ultimate goal is to improve health or lose fat.
+In fact, these are easy goals to describe but for many, they are difficult feats to pull off.

 You may be wondering, isn’t it bad to skip breakfast?

 I used to think so too.
 However, I have been doing this for over two years.
-This is one method of many types of intermittent fasting.
-Science and research have shown that routinely fasting actually promote fat loss, strengthen cognitive functions, and prolong life span.
+This is one method of many types of intermittent fasting methods.
+Science and research have shown that routinely fasting actually promotes fat loss, strengthens cognitive function, and prolongs life span.

-To understand how intermittent fasting works, you need to understand the difference between fed state and fasted state.
+To understand how intermittent fasting works, you need to understand the difference between Fed state and Fast state.

-Our body is at fed state when we’re eating and absorbing foods.
-In most cases, fed state start from the time we eat (or short period of time later depend on the portion) till 3 to 4 hours after we stop eating while we’re still digesting and absorbing the foods we just ate.
+Our body is at Fed state when we’re eating and absorbing food.
+In most cases, Fed state starts from the time we eat (or a short period of time later depending on the portion) till three to four hours after we stop eating.
+At this point, we’re still digesting and absorbing the foods we just consumed.

-It’s very hard for our body to burn fat during the fed state because while we’re eating and absorbing foods, the insulin level in our bodies are high.
+It’s very hard for our body to burn fat during the Fed state because while we’re eating and absorbing foods, the insulin level in our bodies is high.

-In another hand, fasted state occurs a few hours later after our last meal when the foods in our digestive system are completely digested and absorbed.
-During the fasted state, our blood sugar is low and so our insulin level.
-Burning fat becomes much easier when with the absence of insulin in our bloodstream.
+On the other hand, Fast state occurs a few hours later after our last meal when the foods in our digestive system are completely digested and absorbed.
+During the Fast state, our blood sugar is low and so is our insulin level.
+Burning fat becomes much easier with the absence of insulin in our bloodstream.

 The best part of intermittent fasting is that it makes the day simpler.
-By skipping a meal, you will have a less decision to make and less thing to do.
-I had written a beginner’s guide about intermittent fast about a year ago, feel free to read it here if you like to explore more.
+By skipping a meal, you will have fewer decisions to make and fewer things to do.
+I had written a beginner’s guide on intermittent fasting about a year ago, feel free to read it here if you’d like to explore more.

 The Delboeuf illusion has long been known to cause us to misjudge the size of identical circles when they are surrounded by larger circles of varying sizes.
 The more “white space” around the circle, the smaller it appears.